 Can I avoid overdraft fees if I write a check over my account balance?

-No, if you overdraft your account with a check, you will either pay a courtesy pay fee, or a non-sufficient funds fee.
+No, if you overdraft your account with a check or ACH payment, you will either pay a courtesy pay fee, or a non-sufficient funds (NSF) fee if there is no money in your checking or savings.

 - Do I need to opt-in if I don't use a debit card?